The Gift

 "He gave me a fine ship, filled with cargo," said Audun.

-"Did he?" said the king, stroking his beard.
+"Did he?" said the King of Norway, stroking his beard.
 "I dare say I would have done the same."

 "And a purse of silver as well, in case I lost both ship and cargo and had to swim ashore to a new land."